-Our vision is to become a leading biopharmaceutical company, developing and commercializing new medicines for the treatment of CNS diseases.
+Our mission is to improve the lives of patients suffering from CNS diseases.
+Our vision is to be a leader in the CNS industry by developing and commercializing new medicines for the treatment of CNS diseases.
 Key elements of our strategy to achieve this vision include:

 - Drive growth and profitability.
-We will continue to drive the revenue growth of our commercial products by continuing to dedicate sales and marketing resources. - Advance our current pipeline toward commercialization.
+Using dedicated sales and marketing resources in the U.S., we will continue to drive the revenue growth of our market products. - Advance our current pipeline toward commercialization.
 We have a portfolio of early to late-stage product candidates.
-We continue to advance our late-stage product candidates, SPN-812 (viloxazine hydrochloride) for treatment of ADHD and SPN-830 (apomorphine infusion pump) for treatment of hypomobility in PD, to regulatory approval and commercialization. - Target strategic business development opportunities.
-We are actively exploring a broad range of strategic opportunities that fit well with our strong presence in CNS.
-These include in-licensing products and entering into co-promotion partnerships, which are synergistic with our sales force call point for our commercial products and product candidates.
-We are also exploring co-development partnerships for our pipeline products and growth opportunities through value creation and transformative merger and acquisition transactions. - Continue to grow our pipeline.
-We plan to continue to evaluate and develop additional CNS product candidates through our internal research development efforts that we believe have significant commercial potential.
+We continue to advance our late-stage product candidate, Qelbree (viloxazine hydrochloride) for treatment of ADHD in adults and SPN-830 (apomorphine infusion device) for treatment of hypomobility in PD, to regulatory approval and commercialization. - Continue to grow our pipeline.
+We will continue to evaluate and develop additional CNS product candidates that we believe have significant commercial potential through our internal research and development efforts. - Target strategic business development opportunities.
+We are actively exploring a broad range of strategic opportunities.
+This includes in-licensing products and entering into co-promotion and co-development partnerships for our commercial products and product candidates.